zeek/zeek/examples/logs/index.rst

 .. sourcecode:: console

-   $ cat http.log | bro-cut uid id.resp_h method status_code host uri | grep UM0KZ3MLUfNB0cl11
+   $ cat http.log | zeek-cut uid id.resp_h method status_code host uri | grep UM0KZ3MLUfNB0cl11
    CUM0KZ3MLUfNB0cl11        208.80.152.118  GET     304     bits.wikimedia.org      /skins-1.5/monobook/main.css

-As you can see there are two HTTP ``GET`` requests within the session that Bro identified and logged.
-Given that HTTP is a stream protocol, it can have multiple ``GET``/``POST``/etc requests in a stream and Bro is able to extract and track that information for you, giving you an in-depth and structured view into HTTP traffic on your network.
+As you can see there are two HTTP ``GET`` requests within the session that Zeek identified and logged.
+Given that HTTP is a stream protocol, it can have multiple ``GET``/``POST``/etc requests in a stream and Zeek is able to extract and track that information for you, giving you an in-depth and structured view into HTTP traffic on your network.